AnyChart/docs.anychart.com/Gantt_Chart/Data_from_JSON,_XML,_CSV.md

 ## CSV vs JavaScript

 CSV or Comma-Separated Values, is a common data exchange format that is widely supported by consumer, business, and scientific applications.
-Among its most common uses is moving tabular data[3] between programs that natively operate on incompatible (often proprietary and/or undocumented) formats.[1]
+Among its most common uses is moving tabular data between programs that natively operate on incompatible (often proprietary and/or undocumented) formats.
 This works despite lack of adherence to RFC 4180 (or any other standard), because so many programs support variations on the CSV format for data import.

 For example, a user may need to transfer information from a database program that stores data in a proprietary format, to a spreadsheet that uses a completely different format.
 The database program most likely can export its data as "CSV"; the exported CSV file can then be imported by the spreadsheet program.